Headless Empress

 You might think the love for her would be strongest on home soil, right?
 After all, Josephine did bring much fame and attention to her home island during her life.
 Even now, she remains one of the most famous people from Martinique, if not the entire Caribbean.

-France had originally abolished slavery in 1789, but soon after Napoleon and Josephine assumed their thrones in 1804, it was re-established.
-Many say it was Josephine that pushed for the change to benefit her family’s failing plantation interests back in Martinique.
+France had originally abolished slavery in 1789.
+Soon after Napoleon and Josephine assumed their thrones in 1804, though, it was re-established.
+Many say it was Josephine that pushed for the change.
+The reason: to benefit her family’s failing plantation interests back in Martinique.

 Josephine

 Imagine being a former slave living as a free man or woman in Martinique for more than 10 years, then being forced back into bondage at the alleged behest of your home island’s most famous citizen.
-The old adage “time heals all wounds” may apply in most cases, but for many in Martinique, it sure doesn’t apply when it comes to Empress Josephine.
+The old adage “time heals all wounds” may apply in most cases.
+For many in Martinique, though, it sure doesn’t when it comes to Empress Josephine.

-The complexities surrounding the love-hate feelings for Josephine are on full display at her statue.
-The decapitation echoes the guillotine so commonly used during the Reign of Terror to execute all enemies of the French Revolution, many of whom were aristocrats like Josephine.
-The red paint, Josephine’s blood.
+Complexities surrounding the love-hate feelings for Josephine are on full display at her statue.
+The decapitation echoes the guillotine so commonly used during the Reign of Terror to execute all enemies of the French Revolution.
+Notably, many of them were aristocrats like Josephine.

-I didn’t notice it when I visited the statue in August, but I’ve read that on the pedestal the vandals wrote: “Respe ba Matinik.
+On the pedestal, vandals wrote: “Respe ba Matinik.
 Respe ba 22 Me.”
 Translated from Creole, it means “Respect Martinique.
 Respect May 22.”
 The reference is to May 22, 1848, the date of the slave rebellion that eventually led to the final abolition of slavery in the French Colonies.

 Defaced as it is, the statue still speaks to the indelible mark Martinique’s most famous daughter left on the island and the world, both in good ways and bad.